 If you’ve homemade passata, you can also freeze it in batches.
 Store them in airtight containers and put them in the freezer.
 Frozen passata can last for a maximum of 3 months.

 No, tomato sauce and passata are not the same.
-Tomato sauce is made from cooked tomatoes, and it usually has added seasonings.
+Tomato sauce is made from cooked tomatoes and usually has added seasonings.
 Passata, on the other hand, is made from raw tomatoes alone.
 It sometimes includes a bit of salt, but this is nothing compared to tomato sauce’s flavorings.

 Yes, you can substitute passata for tomato sauce and vice-versa.
 Despite the added seasonings in tomato sauce, it can still replace passata in most dishes.
 This is especially true if your recipe calls for seasonings too.